-- > the extent of turnover among participants, - > retirement experience (earlier or later than projected), - > mortality (more or fewer deaths than projected), - > the number of disability retirements (more or fewer than projected), - salary increases (greater or smaller than projected), - > DROP experience different than assumed, and - > cost-of-living adjustments (COLAs) higher or lower than anticipated.
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), - salary increases (greater or smaller than projected), - DROP experience different than assumed, and - cost-of-living adjustments (COLAs) higher or lower than anticipated.

-The net gain from this other experience for the year ended June 30, 2019 amounted to \$12.2 million, which is 1.0% of the Actuarial Accrued Liability.
-This net gain was mainly due to lower than expected individual salary increases for actives and lower than expected COLA increases for retirees and beneficiaries, along with other favorable experience.
+The net gain from this other experience for the year ended June 30, 2020 amounted to \$1.6 million, which is 0.1% of the Actuarial Accrued Liability.
+This net gain was mainly due to lower than expected COLA increases for retirees and beneficiaries along with other favorable experience, offset somewhat due to higher than expected individual salary increases for actives.
 See Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.